WCSim/WCSim/README.md

 Build Instructions:

 You should have a recent and working version of ROOT and GEANT4.
-(Known to work with GEANT 4.9.4.p01.)
-You also need all of the G4 data files including hadron xsecs etc.  Those are the only requirements.
-The code should work with gcc 4.3.
+(Known to work with GEANT 4.9.4.p01 and ROOT v5.28.00)  You also need all of the G4 data files including hadron xsecs etc.  Those are the only requirements.
+The code should work with gcc 4.4.7.

 To compile:
 * make clean